 For starters, given that you’ve found your way to this page, that suggests to me that you’re not completely uninterested in the women’s game, so I’m not going to mount a passionate defence or justification of its existence.
 I’m going to take it that we don’t need to go there, that you aren’t one of the “boring/rubbish” merchants, that you are willing to be persuaded.

-However, the fact that you’re here also indicates that perhaps that persuasion is needed – you’re intrigued, but maybe not entirely convinced that a day at a women’s county match would necessarily be a day well spent.
+However, the fact that you’re here also indicates that maybe a little of that persuasion is needed – you’re intrigued, but maybe not entirely convinced that a day at a women’s county match would necessarily be a day well spent.

 So I’m not about to explain or justify the bleedin’ obvious – the fact that the average woman won’t bowl as fast or hit the ball as far as the average man, and so on.
 We’ll take that kind of simplistic base-level debate as read, shall we?